George Michael was addicted to a sex drug which led to his death, his former lover has claimed.

 Escort Paul Stag, who dated the singer for nine years from 2004, said he often supplied him with Liquid G, also known as chems and GHB, Daily Mail reports.

 He said he believes the drug was in George's system when he died aged 53 on Christmas Day.

-He told the Sun on Sunday: "George was mad on G. He loved it.
+: "George was mad on G. He loved it.
 It is 100 per cent he would have had chems on Christmas Eve before his death."

 Mr Stag, 48, said that the Wham! singer would text him with the code word "champagne" when he wanted the drug and they would meet up and have sex.